KatharineME/SocialMedia.how/twitter.md

 ## Twitter Genomics

+Here to show the world the beauty of genomics 🧬
+Mother of two.
+Bioinformatician.
+CEO at Guardiome.
+Ex professional ballet dancer.
+In that order.

 #genomics #bioinformatics #dna #science

 If you learned something from this (and think its worth sharing), please like it, retweet it, and follow @KatharineME 🧬